Internetwork Packet Exchange: Comparison with IP

 For routing, the entries in the IPX routing table are similar to IP routing tables; routing is done by network address, and for each network address a network:node of the next router is specified in a similar fashion an IP address/netmask is specified in IP routing tables.

 There are three routing protocols available for IPX networks.
 In early IPX networks, a version of Routing Information Protocol (RIP) was the only available protocol to exchange routing information.
 Unlike RIP for IP, it uses delay time as the main metric, retaining the hop count as a secondary metric.
 Since NetWare 3, the NetWare Link Services Protocol (NLSP) based on IS-IS is available, which is more suitable for larger networks.
 Cisco routers implement an IPX version of EIGRP protocol as well.

-Frame formats

-IPX can be transmitted over Ethernet using one of the following 4 frame formats or encapsulation types: